hmcts/backstage-hmcts-examples/README.md

 <img width="1556" height="971" alt="Backstage ADR Screenshot" src="https://github.com/user-attachments/assets/d3d964b1-2bbb-4486-90dc-39608755c75c" />

 Further details about the ADR Backstage plugin can be found [here](https://github.com/backstage/community-plugins/tree/main/workspaces/adr/plugins/adr).

+### Creating an ADR using the template from within Backstage

+An ADR template has been added to the HMCTS instance of Backstage to help teams create ADR's in a consistent manner.
+To use, go to Create > Create an Architectural Decision Record (ADR) > Choose and then fill in the details to populate the template.

+This will automatically create a Pull Request in your repository with the new ADR file in the `docs/adrs` directory.
+Once merged, it will show automatically in Backstage.

 ## Notes